guettli/programming-guidelines/README.md

 If you have worked with Windows95, then you must have seen them: Empty error messages with just a red icon and a button labeled "OK".
 You had no clue what was wrong.
-On the one hand it was great fun, on the other hand it was very sad, since you wasted your precious time.
+On the one hand, it was great fun, on the other hand, it was very sad since you wasted your precious time.

 Do it better.

-Imagine user "foo" wants to access data (lets call it "pam") which you only can see, if you are in the group "baywatch".
-Unfortunately user "foo" is not in the group.
+Imagine user "foo" wants to access data (let's call it "pam") which you only can see if you are in the group "Baywatch".
+Unfortunately, user "foo" is not in the group.
 You could show him the simple message "permission denied".
 And no further information.

 I don't like messages like this.
 They create extra work.
-The user will call the support and ask the question "Why am i not allowed to see the data?".
-The support needs to check the details.... and soon a half hour of two people is gone.
+The user will call the support and ask the question "Why am I not allowed to see the data?".
+The support needs to check the details.... and soon a half-hour of two people is gone.

-Provide better error messages: In this particular case be explicit and let the code produce a message like: "to access the data you need to be in one of the following groups: baywatch, admin, ...".
+Provide better error messages: In this particular case be explicit and let the code produce a message like: "to access the data you need to be in one of the following groups: Baywatch, Admin, ...".

-Software security expert might disagree.
-I disagree their disagreement.
+Software security experts might disagree.
+I disagree with their disagreement.
 Hiding the facts is just "Security through obscurity".

 ### "false" means failure...
 The root cause is gone.